AAlab1819/ProjectTeam05-B/README.md

 For manual compiling, follow the steps below:

-1. Download a relaible C++ compiler (GNU GCC or MinGW - https://sourceforge.net/projects/mingw/)
+1. Download a reliable C++ compiler (GNU GCC or MinGW - https://sourceforge.net/projects/mingw/)
 2. Install the compiler at your prefered directory
 3. Open ```File Explorer```, right click ```This PC```
 4. Click ```Advanced System Settings```